NsCDE/NsCDE/README.md

   Why NsCDE?

-   Since the 90-ties, I have always liked this environment and it's somewhat crude socrealistic look in a contrast to "modern" Windows and GNOME approach which is going in the opposite taste from what I always liked to see on my screen.
+   Since the nineties, I have always liked this environment and it's somewhat crude socrealistic look in a contrast to "modern" Windows and GNOME approach which is going in the opposite taste from what I always liked to see on my screen.
 I have created this environment for my own usage 8-10